-The resultant loss due to Financial Statement Frauds are huge as it affects all the users of Financial Statements at large.
+The resultant loss due to Financial Statement fraud is huge as it affects the Financial Statement user.
 One of the foremost accounting fraud cases in India was the Satyam Accounting Fraud.
-Satyam’s erstwhile chairman confessed of inflating the financial statements for seven years.
-This was one of the historical cases which highlighted the importance of the forensic auditing.
+Satyam’s erstwhile chairman confessed to inflating the financial statements for seven years.
+This was one of the historical cases which highlighted the importance of forensic auditing.